We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 So what do you do with this?

-Less than 0.5% of Steam reviews receive a developer response.
-The games that do respond, strategically targeting negative reviews, see a 55.9% improvement in sentiment.
+Less than 0.5% of Steam reviews get a developer response.
+The games that do respond — strategically targeting negative reviews — see a 55.9% improvement in sentiment.
 Players are twice as likely to update their review after a response, and 21.6% of negative reviewers flip their vote.

 Almost nobody does this.
-Not because it does not work, but because it takes time, it takes emotional energy, and until recently there were no tools built to make it sustainable.
+Not because it doesn't work, but because it takes time, it takes emotional energy, and until recently there were no tools built to make it sustainable.

 Your players are already telling you what they think.
-The question is whether you are going to respond.
+The question is whether you're going to answer.

 See how your game's response rate compares.
 Run a free review audit.